-Consultations: You are encouraged to ask questions on the course material, after the lecture class times in the first instance, rather than via email.
+Consultations: You are encouraged to ask questions on the course, after the class times in the first instance, rather than via email.
 You can also post questions in the Moodle discussion forums.
 ALL email enquiries should be made from your student email address with ELEC9123 in the subject line, otherwise they will not be answered.